 I would shuffle down the hall, stooped over and drooling.
 Aware, but unaware.
 This was the doing of haldol or haloperidol – a strong anti-psychotic drug with tremendous side-effects.

 My pregnancy with Leo was text book: I took daily naps; walked gently with the dogs; swam; ate good food and drank lots of water; no caffeine; no alcohol.
-We were living in Virginia because my husband Dean had accepted a job there with a dot com start-up.
+We were living in Virginia because my husband Dean had accepted a job there with a dot com start-up in the late 1990s.
 His office was in Reston.
 We found a very sweet two-story farm house with softwood floors, a front porch with a white wooden swing and a white picket fence.
 Our house was in the wee village of Purcellville, about 40 minutes East of Reston.
 Dean would go to the office every day and I would volunteer at various places: the library, long-term care and a thrift shop in Leesburg.
 After volunteering, I would walk the dogs, perhaps go for a swim at the community pool, take a nap and then prepare us a nice meal for supper.
 It was a lovely nine months.